 Disney Jokes: 9

-Cassim meets the sultan and Jasmine and they love him because he’s so charming.
-They’re also under the false presumption that he was ‘trapped’ by the forty thieves.
+Cassim meets the sultan and Jasmine, and they love him because he’s so charming.
+They’re also under the false assumption that he was ‘trapped’ by the forty thieves.
 Now that the truth’s been established….that’s some real stretching the oracle was doing.

 Yes, he’s consumed by finding the Hand of Midas, but what was his drive to find it after losing his son and wife in the process?
 Just his desire to not be a poor street rat.
 Greed consumes him.
 He’s not trapped by the forty thieves; he uses them for his own purposes to get the Hand because he wants to be rich.
 It’s not even about the Hand entirely because he still obviously loves stealing and pulling off heists.
 If he’s trapped by anything, it’s his own personality flaws.

 Aladdin’s happy that he has a father now and everything’s all well and good.
 That means this one of those telling scenes that basically says ‘Yeah, but the audience knows he intends on betraying him, so we know this shot is just meant to highlight that Aladdin will be crushed when he does.’